adwaya/pTFE-auto-install/README.md

 - ptfe role: provides /etc/replicated.conf and application-settings.json to be prepared to install Terraform

-The initial password to access the webfrontend can be found in ansible/roles/ptfe/vars/main.yml
+The initial password to access the webfrontend can be found in ansible/roles/ptfe/vars/main.yml Copy your license file into ansible/roles/ptfe/files (and ensure this file will be copied to the instance) Change the email address in ansible/role/create_cert/vars/main.yaml

+Good luck ;-)